m-Py/anticlust/README.md

 ### The anticlustering objective

-To measure set similarity, `anticlust` may employ one of two measures of set similarity that have been developed in the context of cluster
+To quantify set similarity, `anticlust` may employ one of two measures that have been developed in the context of cluster analysis:
-analysis:

   - the k-means “variance” objective (Späth 1986; Valev 1998)
   - the cluster editing “distance” objective (Böcker and Baumbach 2013;